guycole/mellow-heeler-v2/README.md

 [Mellow Koala](https://github.com/guycole/mellow-koala) is only concerned about the most recent load cycle.
 Every validation pass should find the most recent observation to write to "heeler/koala" and then invoke [heeler-koala-import.sh](https://github.com/guycole/mellow-wombat/blob/main/bin/heeler-koala-import.sh) to consume the latest observation.

 ## Wombat archival cycle
 [heeler-archive.sh](https://github.com/guycole/mellow-wombat/blob/main/bin/heeler-archive.sh) collects the files from "heeler/success" and saves a tar file with both the json and raw files into the "heeler/archive" directory, then saves a tar file with only the json files into the "heeler/export" directory.
-Export files are written to S3 and then deleted, while archive files remain indefinitely.
+Export files are written to S3 and then deleted, while archive files remain on the gateway indefinitely.

 ## Peccary import cycle
 Peccary loading is performed by [peccary_docker](https://github.com/guycole/mellow-heeler-v2/tree/main/src/peccary_docker).
 All of the collected observation is stored in postgres for future analysis.